 Don't Find Yourself on Thin Ice!

-Never Walk on Frozen Waterways
+Never Walk or Drive on Frozen Waterways

 It may seem that the ice is thick enough to walk on, but the actual strength of the ice may be far less than it appears particularly when temperatures exceed the freezing mark.

 It is especially important for parents to speak with their children about the dangers of walking and playing on frozen ponds and rivers.
 If you live near a waterway, remain watchful for children attempting to venture onto the ice.
 Many communities in Loudoun County strictly prohibit ice skating on frozen ponds.

 If you should find yourself in a situation where a person has fallen through the ice, Loudoun emergency personnel ask that you:

 Bystanders should never enter the water or go onto the ice in an attempt to rescue a person or animal

 - Call 911 immediately.

 - Do not attempt to enter the water.